FREEPHONE 0330 058 1579

 However, you should check that the company has a complaints process, otherwise you may be stuck if you were unhappy with their services later down the line and had no way to resolve it.

-Please call our 24-Hour Helpline: 0330 058 1579
+Please call our 24-Hour Helpline for the Best Equity Release Companies & Interest Rates: 0330 058 1579

 What Happens If Your Equity Release Company Goes Bankrupt?

-It is very unlikely that your equity release company would go bankrupt.
+It is unlikely that your equity release company would go bankrupt.
 If this did occur, your plan would most likely be transferred to a different lender, and the regulations would be identical.

 There would be zero changes to your loan amount, your interest, your type of plan, and the proposed process for closing the scheme i.e. selling the house.